 The Chapel Committee plans weekly Chapel services and other special worship gatherings as requested by Seminary administration.

 Chapel provides a central time of worship that allows the community to be formed by the Word of God and by the sacraments.
 As planned by the Chapel Committee, services are led by a variety of students, faculty, pastors, and staff.
 Missionaries, evangelists, pastors, or scholars may preach or lead worship.

-The Diversity and Globalization Committee is composed of members of the Seminary faculty, administration, and student body.
-Its purpose is to evaluate, advise, and advocate around issues of diversity and globalization within the community.
+The Globalization and Diversity Committee is composed of members of the Seminary faculty, administration, and student body.
+Its purpose is to evaluate, advise, and advocate around issues of globalization and diversity within the community.
 This includes issues of curriculum and course content, leadership and administration, devotional life, and student life.